peco2282/slack.py/docs/api/events.rst

 .. py:function:: on_ready()

-    Called whenever bow is ready.
+    Called whenever bot is ready.

 Messages
 --------